DANISH RED CROSS WHISTLEBLOWER SCHEME

 Anonymity

-The Danish Red Cross encourages you to provide your name in the report, as it can be difficult to investigate your case if you choose to remain anonymous.
-The Danish Red Cross ensures your anonymity to the greatest extent possible when we process the case.
+The Danish Red Cross encourages you to include your name and contact information in your report, as it may be difficult to investigate your report if you choose to remain anonymous.
+The Danish Red Cross ensures anonymity to the greatest extent possible when the Danish Red Cross processes your report.

-• You should not submit a report from a Danish Red Cross work computer.
+• Do not report from your Danish Red Cross work computer

-• You should not use a computer connected to the Danish Red Cross network.
+• Do not use a computer connected to the Danish Red Cross network

-• You must access the whistleblower system directly by copying the URL into an internet browser instead of using the link.
+• Access the whistleblower system directly by copying the URL address into an Internet browser instead of using the link

 Set up a secure mailbox